dsred/J5mini/README.md

 <b> 1.
 Printer head and X-carrier</b>

 Is a remix of the well known and excellent EVA-system (https://main.eva-3d.page/) to fit a volcano hotend and to save some weight.
+Including an accelerometer of input shaper measurements and a Z-probe device.